 When you take biologics, you're more likely to get tuberculosis, fungal infections, certain kinds of cancers, and other conditions.
 Your doctor will check for tuberculosis and other infections before prescribing one of these medications, and keep a close watch on how you’re doing while you take them.

 This type of medication targets Janus kinase enzymes.
+These enzymes help control chemical messengers involved in your body’s immune response.
 Tofacitinib (Xeljanz) treats adults with moderately to severely active UC.